My AC-Aero LIO390 engine uses liquid cooling rather than air cooling. Here’s the way I’ve done it.

 People keep asking, “How much extra weight does the liquid cooling add?”
 I’m guessing between 20 and 30 pounds?
 That’s a terrible answer!

-This page is for documenting the weight of components so we really know.
+This page is also for documenting the weight of components, so we really know.
 I’ll keep updating as I go until we arrive just before the first start of my cooling system.
 That’s when I see if any water leaks out before starting the engine!
 The last piece of the weight puzzle will be when I put the nice green liquid coolant in.

 Lets start with the two water pumps that live in the hellhole.
 Davis Craig EPW150 pumps.
 These weigh in at 2lbs 10.7oz each.
-One has the controller system which covers the pump and any fans.
+One has the controller system which covers the pump and my fans.
 They are rated at 162liters per minute each.

 5lbs 5.4 ozs Total so far… 5lbs 5.4ozs (I’ll keep a running total)

-OK This is a really interesting one.
-I’m using a water to oil heat exchanger instead of an air cooled radiator.
-This weights in at 3lbs 15.8ozs.
+This weighs in at 3lbs 15.8ozs.
 The radiator I WAS going to use weights in at 4lbs 3ozs.
 So would you agree that this is no change really from air cooled to liquid cooled for the oil?
 I am not going to count the nearly 4lbs in the extras from liquid cooling totals here.

 5lbs 2.3oz LHS Radiator raw This makes 10lbs 7.7ozs (running total)